zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 decibels you’ve made it twice as loud.
 Josh says t hat the sound is not one decibel higher than it used to be.
 Decibels is alm ost always a comparison between one level versus another.

 Delilah says, “That may be true, but those high-pit ched squeals coming out of your speakers are really grating.”
 “High-pitched” is a very high sound, like this, like a soprano.
 Or someone like me; a man who sing s in a high voice is said to be singing “falsetto.”
 The Bee Gees, for example, often sang in falsetto in the 1970s: “How deep is your love, is your love?
 How d eep is your love?
 I really need to love.”
 Pretty bad, huh?
 Yeah, they were!
 Well, Delilah i s talking about high-pitched squeals.
 A “squeal” (squeal) is a lou d, high sound.
 Sometimes it can mean that you are very happy or excited.
-You c an have squeals of laughter.
+You can have squeals of laughter.
 Or, it could be a very unpleasant sound coming out of a radio or a loud speaker.
 A “speaker,” speaking of speakers, is the part of t he radio or television or thing you hook up to your computer where the noise comes out.
 Delilah says that the high-pitched squeals coming out of Josh’s speakers are really grating (grating).
 A “grating” sound is an unpleasant one, an irritati ng one, something that bothers you a lot.
 It might even make you angry.

 Delilah also asks Josh, “what was that banging soun d?”
 “To bang” is to make a very loud, often deep sound that lasts for a short period of time.
 When you take two things – two glasses, and you hit them against each other, we would say you bang them against each other, you make a banging so und.
 I have my cup of tea here – it’s, um, English Breakfast tea today – and a glass of water, and if I bang them together [bang, bang, bang] they make a bangin g sound.